-Should You Use A Personal Loan To Pay Off Your Credit Card?
+Should You Use A Personal Loan To Pay Off Credit Card Debt?

-Keeping up with your credit card payments is important, but when you’re juggling multiple cards and balances at once, repaying your debt can become a struggle.
-In order to ease your mind, and maybe save yourself from high interest charges, you could consider taking out a personal loan to simplify and consolidate your debt.
+Keeping up with your credit card payments is important.
+But if you’re juggling multiple cards and balances at once, repaying your debt can become a struggle.
+To simplify your payments and save money in interest, you could get a personal loan to consolidate your debt.

-This article will take you through the process of paying off your credit card debt using a personal loan, and go over the benefits and drawbacks of this repayment strategy.
+Let’s walk through the process of paying off credit card debt using a personal loan.
+Then, we’ll consider the benefits and drawbacks of this repayment strategy.

-A personal loan is a large sum of cash that a borrower can use for just about anything within reason.
-A credit card can function similarly, but instead of a lump sum, it’s a line of credit that you can borrow from over and over up to a certain limit, or balance.
-You can repay both on a monthly basis, although a personal loan payment will be a fixed amount, whereas your credit card bill will depend on how much you spent that period.
+A personal loan is a large sum of cash a borrower can use for just about anything within reason.
+A credit card can function similarly, but it’s a revolving line of credit instead of a lump sum.
+This means you can borrow money numerous times, up to a certain limit, and funds become available to use as you repay them.

 How To Use A Personal Loan To Pay Off Credit Card Debt